ksihja/datasciencecoursera/GettingAndCleaningData/CodeBook.md

 There are following common characteristics with all feature variables

 * their type is numeric
 * their values are restricted to the [-1,1].
-This follows from the fact that raw datas feature vectors are normalized and bounded within [-1,1] (see README.txt in HARUS data set).
+This follows from the fact that raw datas feature vectors are normalized and bounded within [-1,1].
+See README.txt in HARUS data set for more.
 * Unit of measurement is not known (not specified in raw data)

 ###Variable names for feature variables